zoho/zohocrm-csharp-sdk-2.0/README.md

         {
             // Add code to delete the all stored token }

+        /// <summary>
+        /// This method is used to retrieve the user token details based on unique ID
+        /// </summary>
+        /// <param name="id">A String representing the unique ID</param>
+        /// <param name="token">A Token class instance representing the user token details.</param>
+        /// <returns>A Token class instance representing the user token details.</returns>
+        ///
+        Token GetTokenById(string id, Token token)
+        {
+            // Add code to get the token using unique id return null;
         }
     }
+}
 ```

 ## Configuration

-Before you get started with creating your C# application, you need to register your client and authenticate the app with Zoho.
+Before you get started with creating your PHP application, you need to register your client and authenticate the app with Zoho.

-- Create an instance of **[Logger](Resources/Logger/Logger.md#logger)** Class to log exception and API information.
+- Create an instance of **Logger** Class to log exception and API information.

     ```C#
     /*
-        * Create an instance of Logger Class that takes two parameters
+    * Create an instance of Logger Class that requires the following
-        * 1 -> Level of the log messages to be logged.
+    * Level -> Level of the log messages to be logged.
 Can be configured by typing Levels "." and choose any level from the list displayed.
-        * 2 -> Absolute file path, where messages need to be logged.
+    * FilePath -> Absolute file path, where messages need to be logged.
     */
-    Logger logger = Logger.GetInstance(Logger.Levels.ALL, "/Users/Documents/csharp_sdk_log.log");
+    Logger logger = new Logger.Builder()
+    .Level(Logger.Levels.ALL)
+    .FilePath("/Users/Documents/csharp_sdk_log.log")
+    .Build();
     ```

-- Create an instance of **[UserSignature](Resources/UserSignature.md#usersignature)** that identifies the current user.
+- Create an instance of **UserSignature** that identifies the current user.

     ```C#
     //Create an UserSignature instance that takes user Email as parameter